-Engaging with our communities and key partners in a conversation has helped to define our overall priorities, as outlined here.
-The Corporate Plan is not an exhaustive list of everything we will be doing in the next four years.
+Engaging with our communities and key partners in a conversation helped to define our overall priorities, as outlined here.
+The Council Plan is not an exhaustive list of everything we will be doing in the next four years.
 It sets out the critical activity for the Council and ensures this activity is focused through our governance and performance arrangements.

-We have developed and outlined here how we intend to deliver this Plan - vision, priorities, actions and milestones.
+We have developed and outlined here how we intend to deliver this Plan.